Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 is the fundamental resonance frequency.
 Finally $A_{JJ}$ is defined as

 $J_n$ being the $n$-th order Bessel function of the first kind.
 The integration over longitudinal coordinate can be carried out leading to the well-known final result:

 where $\mathrm{sinc}(\cdot) \equiv \sin(\cdot)/(\cdot)$.
 Therefore, the field is horizontally polarized and azimuthal symmetric.
-Eq. (\ref{generalfin4}) describes a field with spherical wavefront centered in the middle of the undulator.
+Eq. (\ref{generalfin4}) describes a field with a spherical wavefront centered in the middle of the undulator.

-\subsubsection{Why did the Error in Insertion Device Theory Remain so Long Undetected?}
+\subsubsection{Why Did the Error in Insertion Device Theory Remain Undetected so Long?}

-We have seen that in all generality the expression for the undulator field in the far zone and in the ultrarelativistic (i.e. paraxial) approximation can be written as Eq. (\ref{undurad2_ap1}).
-Within the resonance approximation ($N_w \gg 1$) for the frequencies around the first harmonic it can be simplified to the well-known expression Eq. (\ref{generalfin4}) where the field is horizontally polarized and azimuthal symmetric.
-The divergence of this radiation is much smaller compared to the angle $1/\bar{\gamma}_z$.
-The mathematical reason stems from the fact that the factor $\sin(\cdot)/(\cdot)$ represents the well-known resonance character of the undulator radiation.
-If we are interested in the angular width of the peak around the observation angle $\theta = 0$, we can introduce an angular displacement $\Delta\theta$.
-Taking the first zero of the $\sin(\cdot)/(\cdot)$ function at $C = 0$ we will be able to determine the natural angular width of the radiation for the first harmonic $\theta_c$.
-The cone with aperture $\theta_c$ is usually called central cone.
-It can be found that $\theta_c^2 = 1/(2N_w\bar{\gamma}_z^2) \ll 1/\bar{\gamma}_z^2$.
+We have seen that, in full generality, the expression for the undulator field in the far zone under the ultrarelativistic (i.e., paraxial) approximation can be written as Eq. (\ref{undurad2_ap1}).
+Within the resonance approximation ($N_w \gg 1$), and for frequencies near the first harmonic, this expression simplifies to the well-known form given by Eq. (\ref{generalfin4}), where the field is horizontally polarized and exhibits azimuthal symmetry.
+The angular divergence of the radiation is significantly smaller than the characteristic angle $1/\bar{\gamma}_z$.

+This narrow divergence arises from the resonance nature of undulator radiation, mathematically expressed through the sinc-like term $\sin(\cdot)/(\cdot)$.
+To characterize the angular width of the radiation peak around the forward direction ($\theta = 0$), we introduce a small angular displacement $\Delta\theta$.
+By identifying the first zero of the $\sin(\cdot)/(\cdot)$ function at $C = 0$, we can define the natural angular width of the first harmonic radiation, denoted $\theta_c$.
+The resulting cone of radiation with aperture $\theta_c$ is commonly referred to as the central cone.
+It can be shown that the angular width satisfies $\theta_c^2 = 1/(2N_w\bar{\gamma}_z^2) \ll 1/\bar{\gamma}_z^2$.